NVIDIA/NeMo-Framework-Launcher/README.md

 specifying `training.model.ckpt_path` (or set `ckpt_path` field in the `model` section of `860m_sd_edit.yaml`).
 The checkpoint can be sourced from either NeMo or Hugging Face in the form of a `.ckpt` file.

-2.Instruct Pix2Pix training is also recommended to use pretrained checkpoints for AutoencoderKL and CLIP.
-See Section 6.3.3 for details.
-Please be advised the scripts that NVIDIA provides are optional to use and will download models that are based on public data which may contain copyrighted material.
+2.In order to train Instruct Pix2Pix, a pretrained Stable Diffusion model is required.
+However, it is important to note that only the UNet component needs to be fine-tuned, while AutoencoderKL and CLIP remain unaltered.
+We recommend training the base Stable Diffusion model with AutoencoderKL and CLIP, using the pretrained checkpoints for initialization.
+For further details on this process, please refer to Section 6.3.3.
+Please be advised the download scripts that NVIDIA provides are optional to use and will download models that are based on public data which may contain copyrighted material.
 Consult your legal department before using these scripts.

 #### 6.3.5.
 DreamBooth Training

-Dreambooth is also fine-tuning on top of an existing Stable Diffusion checkpoint.
+DreamBooth is also fine-tuning on top of an existing Stable Diffusion checkpoint.
 The recommended configuration can be found in the `conf/training/dreambooth` directory.
 You can access and modify the parameters to customize the hyperparameters according to your specific training requirements.
 The instance dataset should contain several pictures of